lady-h-world/My_Garden/reading_pages/Penitent_Arch/penitent_arch.md

 <p>&nbsp;</p>

-## Data Science in Time Series
+## Time to Cross the Penitent Arch

-In data science, we also study a type of "cycle" by identifying recurring patterns over time.
-This exploration aids in gaining deeper insights into the data and achieving improved forecasting results.
-The analysis of a sequence of data indexed by time is referred to as 'Time Series'.
+In data science, we often study cycles by identifying recurring patterns over time.
+This helps us gain deeper insights into the data and achieve better forecasting outcomes.
+The analysis of a sequence of data indexed by time is known as <b>Time Series</b> analysis.

-<p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>

-The sprout's superpower at this stop includes:
+During your time in Purgatory, you will explore:

 * Data Exploration in Time Series
-* Time Series Detection of Trend, Changepoints, Outliers and Seasonality
+* Detection of Trends, Changepoints, Outliers, and Seasonality
 * Time Series Forecasting

-Now are you excited to collect the magical sprouts?
-Let's go!
+Excited?
+Nervous?
+Either way, it’s time for you to go home!

 #
 <p align="left">